11. Matrices and Other Arraysļ

 ).

-Also note that the conjugate transpose of a complex matrix \(\mathbf{A}\)
+Also, the conjugate transpose of a complex matrix \(\mathbf{A}\)

 is done via Conj(